-Sin- Qua-Sip,” the Indian name for Sugar Grove, had its beginning in the Spring of 1834 at what is now known as Bliss Woods Forest Preserve.
+Sin- Qua-Sip,” the Native American name for Sugar Grove, had its beginning in the Spring of 1834 at what is now known as Bliss Woods Forest Preserve.
 Six men, coming from different areas of the east, met at Black Swamp, Ohio, and decided to journey west together.
 These men, Asa McDole, James and Issac Isbell, their nephew Parmeno Isbell, James Carmen and Mr. Bishop, were the founding fathers of Sugar Grove.
-At this time, the area was populated by Indians, hence when these men arrived, they found an abandoned Indian sugar camp where they took shelter in a brush wigwam, until they were able to build their first log cabin.
+At this time, the area was populated by Native Americans, hence when these men arrived, they found an abandoned Native American sugar camp where they took shelter in a brush wigwam, until they were able to build their first log cabin.
 In 1835, the first white women to arrive were the mother and sister of James and Issac and their brother Lyman and his wife who arrived in the spring of 1835.

 In 1839 and the 1840’s, the United States Surveyors came to survey and layout the section lines.
 These sections were one square mile and were sold at an auction in Chicago in 1842 for $1.25 an acre.